Effective Lexing

 val implicits = lexer.lexeme.symbol.implicits

-meets our needs without any additional configuration: it also returns BigInt
+meets our needs without any additional configuration: it also returns BigInt, which

 whitespace and atomicity of the token for us.
 This is just the tip of the iceberg